Serving SAP Fiori UIs

 Full HTTP requests ...

-The requests above are shown in an abbreviated form for clarity.
-The actual HTTP requests include the service path, content-type headers and JSON bodies as shown below.
+The requests above are abbreviated for clarity.
+The actual HTTP requests include the service path, content-type headers, and JSON bodies as shown below.

 Content-Type: application/jsonPATCH /odata/v4/TravelService/Travels(ID=a11fb6f1-36ab-46ec-b00c-d379031e817a,IsActiveEntity=false)